pwr/KSP/readme.md

 for SSH access is not strictly necessary, it may help you troubleshoot if something goes wrong.

 **WARNING**: KSP has only been tested with a Kindle 4 Non-Touch.
-It *may* work on other devices, but the configuration can be tricky and you have to be careful.

-If you *do* make it work with other devices, please let me know.
+It *may* work on other devices, but the configuration can be tricky, you have to know what you are doing, and be careful.
+If you *do* make it work with other devices, please let me know :).

 See `docs/devices.md` for extended details.